Unplanned: Plot

 The plot closely follows the account found in Abby Johnson's memoir, Unplanned.
 The film opens with a depiction of Johnson's home life with her husband, Doug, and daughter, Grace.
 In voice-over, Abby Johnson says she was tricked into participating with Planned Parenthood and the scene shifts to a time in 2009 when she claims she was asked to assist in an ultrasound-guided suction aspiration abortion at thirteen weeks gestation.
+During the procedure, Abby seems to witness the fetus showing distress as it is aborted.
 The scene ends with Abby leaving in tears.
 Johnson then describes, in voice over, that her story started her junior year at Texas A&M. The scene is depicted in flashback of a Planned Parenthood booth at a career fair.
 Johnson agrees to volunteer after the representative in the booth says to her that their ultimate goal was to reduce the number of abortions.
 As a clinic escort, she meets director Cheryl and witnesses anti-abortion protesters being verbally confrontational towards the women going in.
 One protester, Marilisa, is depicted as being kinder to women than the other protestors and says that those from her organization, "Coalition for Life", are "not here to hurt them or condemn them".

 A flashback within a flashback then happens to when Abby had her two abortions, the first as a college student and the second after she marries then divorces.
 During the second abortion, for $400.00, she is given mifepristone at the clinic and is told there will be "a little bleeding", but the experience is depicted as being excruciatingly painful, over twelve hours and then followed up with "eight weeks of blood clots and excruciating cramps" causing her to fear for her life.

 The film then cuts back to Abby's continuing work at the clinic, and she recounts in voice-over that it became "my career, despite the disapproval of virtually everyone in my life".
 The film flashes forward to her second marriage to Doug, a man who proclaims love while, like her parents, disapproving of her career on religious and moral grounds.
 Abby describes starting her life with Doug and attending a church with him that is decidedly opposed to abortion even while she continues to work at Planned Parenthood.